N5GEH/n5geh.tools.apiTokenWebsite/readme.md

 This is an application designed to retrieve and display access tokens from an OIDC provider such as Keycloak.

+The code is published as a result of the N5GEH in another repository: https://github.com/N5GEH/n5geh.tools.apiTokenWebsite

 ## Deployment

 **Deployment via Docker:**